apache/trafficserver/doc/developer-guide/api/functions/TSUuidCreate.en.rst

 The :type:`TSUuid` type is an opaque pointer to an internal representation of the UUID object.
-Several of the functions returns a normal Traffic Server return status code, :type:`TSReturnCode`.
+Several of the functions returns a normal Traffic Server return status code, :enum:`TSReturnCode`.
 You should verify the success of those APIs, of course.

 The :func:`TSUuidStringGet` function will return ``nullptr`` if the :type:`TSUuid`